Daniel-Chin/Flute-X-GPT/readme.md

 # Flute X GPT

+This repo is the source code of the systems and interfaces described in ["Human-Centered LLM-Agent User Interface: A Position Paper"](https://www.arxiv.org/abs/2405.13050).

+## Abstract
+Large Language Model (LLM) -in-the-loop applications have been shown to effectively interpret the human user's commands, make plans, and operate external tools/systems accordingly.
+Still, the operation scope of the LLM agent is limited to passively following the user, requiring the user to frame his/her needs with regard to the underlying tools/systems.
+We note that the potential of an LLM-Agent User Interface (LAUI) is much greater.
+A user mostly ignorant to the underlying tools/systems should be able to work with a LAUI to discover an emergent workflow.
+Contrary to the conventional way of designing an explorable GUI to teach the user a predefined set of ways to use the system, in the ideal LAUI, the LLM agent is initialized to be proficient with the system, proactively studies the user and his/her needs, and proposes new interaction schemes to the user.
+To illustrate LAUI, we present Flute X GPT, a concrete example using an LLM agent, a prompt manager, and a flute-tutoring multi-modal software-hardware system to facilitate the complex, real-time user experience of learning to play the flute.

+## Repo overview
 This repo contains three components:
 - "esp32".
 This program directly controls all hardware parts, including the gloves and the flute.
 - "Flute_X_GPT".
 The LLM agent with its prompt manager.